Last updated on November 23rd, 202o.

 You have rights about how your personal information is used, which can vary depending on where you live.
 If you have any questions, please contact us at email@example.com.

 - What are your rights?
 Depending on where you live, you may have additional privacy rights.
 For example, in the EU (particularly under the new GDPR) you have the right to access and obtain a copy of your personal data we possess; you have the legal right to ask us to rectify/correct your personal data; and you may have the legal right to contact us to request that we delete your personal data from our system.
 We will use commercially reasonable efforts to honour your request, but we may decline requests that are unreasonably repetitive, are disproportionate, infringe the privacy of others or as otherwise permitted by law.
-Please note though that by withdrawing your consent or otherwise objecting to certain processing of your information, certain DDM Services may no longer function properly or be completely unavailable to you.
+Please note though that by withdrawing your consent or otherwise objecting to certain processing of your information, certain DDM Services may no longer function properly or be completely unavailable to you (even services that you have paid to use).

 - Under California law, California residents who have an established business relationship with us have the right to request certain information with respect to the types of personal information we have shared with third parties for their direct marketing purposes, and the identities of those third parties, within the immediately preceding calendar year, subject to certain exceptions.
-All requests for such information must be in writing and sent to: Digital Development Management, Inc. at 17 New South Street, Suite 205, Northampton, MA 01060, United States of America.
+All requests for such information must be in writing and sent to: Digital Development Management, Inc. at PO Box 180, Northampton, MA 01061, United States of America.
 This same California law permits us to provide you, in response to your written request, with a cost-free means to choose not to have your information shared rather than providing the above described information.
 You may exercise that choice by contacting us at the address above.

 - Who should you contact if you would like to exercise these rights?
 If you would like to exercise any of these rights or have any queries regarding them, please contact: firstname.lastname@example.org.